mswart/chef-postfix-full/README.md

 The hash has two types of entries:

 - **configuration entry**: key-value pair to define options of this table for the cookbook.
 Every key must start with exactly one `_`.
 - **content entry**: Key->value pair to define the content of the table.
-If the key starts with `_`, the key must be prefixed with additional `_`.
+If the key starts with `_`, the key must be prefixed with an additional `_`.

 The following configuration entries are specified:

-* `_type`: defines the type of the table, see the following subsection for the list and description of the supported tables.
+* `_type`: defines the type of the table, see the following subsections for supported tables with their description and special options and meaning.
 The option is required, but can be inhered from parent tables (see _parent).
 * `_parent` (`nil`): name of table from which options should be inherit (configuration and content entries).
 There is no nesting limit but also no loop protection.
 * `_abstract` (`nil`): set this to `true` to exclude this resource from chef management.
 This table can therefore only used as parent table.
 The `_abstract` option is removed after the inheritance.
 You have to reset it in the subtable if you what the subtable to be abstract, too.
 * `_file` (`$basedir/tables/$table_name`): File name to put the table content or the table configuration (depends on table type)